xiaohua-su/Heart_Disease/README.md

 # Data and Methodology

 The data was taken from the [CDC's 2020 Behavorial Risk Factor Surveillance System](https://www.cdc.gov/brfss/annual_data/annual_2020.html) (BRFSS).
-A new column `heart_disease` was created that classifed whether someone had heart disease if they either had a cornary heart disease or had a heart attack.
-Our model does not take `race` or `gender` into account as to exculde such biases.
+The data contains information of the individual such as `race` and `gender` that we will not use to avoid these biases in our models.
+A new column was created as the data does not specifically have a column called heart disease but instead has two two columns called `cvdinfr4` and `cvdcrhd4` that corresponded with whether the individual was ever told/diagnose with having a heart attack and told that they had coronary heart disease.
+Both questions, get at the issue of heart disease.

 # Results